 There are a large number of different monsters in the world of LBKR with varying combat styles, waiting to destroy you.
 The maps are flooding with common monsters to ensure a fast pace and action packed game experience and you’ll often encounter monsters of greater ranking with a more powerful set of skills.

-There are two main factions of monsters lurking around the world.
-The first and most common faction are all kinds of creatures that have been extremely disfigured due to a mysterious infection that contaminated all IGCC stations on Sindre.
+The monsters of Loot Burn Kill Repeat are extremely disfigured creatures, both human and alien, due to a mysterious infection that spread across the planet.
 The infection act much like a parasite lifeform that feed on other life, the victims quickly lost most or all brain activity but yet kept moving as the infection rather brutally disintegrated the victim’s organs and replaced them with new organs of a matter that looked similar to mushrooms.
 The infection is believed to be infectuous by small airborne spores that are inhaled by it’s victims, the monsters brought forth by the disease are therefore called Spore Mutants, or Spores for short.

 Each monster have two sets of rankings, Hierarchical ranking which is partially randomized, and the Orientation ranking that are predefined for each monster.
 The amount of Shards and the chance of rare item drops are calculated both by your Rare Drop Modifier stats and the Hierarchical ranking of the monster that you’re facing.

-- Common/Minion monsters are the regular footsoldiers with no special bonuses unless buffed by monsters of greater rankings.
+- Common monsters are the regular footsoldiers with no special bonuses unless buffed by monsters of greater rankings.